seanscott95/Web-Dev-Quiz/README.md

-# 04 Web API's: Quiz
+# Web API's Quiz

-This code was created so that as a coding boot camp student I can take a timed quiz on the fundamentals of JavaScript that stores high scores so that I can gauge my progress compared to my peers.
+This was created to further imporve my knowledge about the fundamentals of JavaScript that stores high scores

 This quiz consists of 4 questions and a timer that will lose 10 seconds for each wrong quiz.
 You start by pressing the start button which starts the timer and displays the first question.